Healthy, Seasonal Menu Planning

-Thyme for
+Thyme for Cooking: Cooking Temperatures

 If you have a meat thermometer, it will tell you what temperature to cook whatever your meat of choice is.
-These are the temperatures that I use.
-Recommendations from 'experts' vary widely.

 I am cook; not an expert.